Frequently Asked Questions

 These can be discussed beforehand to ensure they are suitable to use* and we will endeavour to find a place for these on the coffin.

-*It must be a fully biodegradable and natural material for use in natural burial grounds.
+*It must be a fully biodegradable and natural material for use in natural burial grounds, and there are some restrictions for cremation.

 Ox-Eye Daisies woven into the side of a willow coffin with ferns displayed on the top.